 - Weight gain – Being overweight, obese, or quickly gaining significant weight can put stress on the back and lead to back pain.

 - Genetics – There is evidence that certain types of spinal disorders have a genetic component. (e.g., Degenerative Disc Disease).

 - Mental health factors – Stress can affect the body in numerous ways, causing muscle tension.

-Get Clinical Physiotherapy Combined WIth Chiropractic For You Slip Disc Today!
+Get Clinical Physiotherapy Combined With Chiropractic For Your Slip Disc Today!

 Integrative solutions at CSC can help repair your slipped discs with customized clinical physiotherapy and chiropractic combined.
-CSC's physiotherapists and chiropractors help repair slip discs in an integrative setting.
-Call or visit us today.
+CSC’s physiotherapists and chiropractors help repair slipped discs in an integrative setting.
+Call or visit us today!